Demo: AGENT Exploration

 AI Generation and Exploration in Test

-, using training data from , autonomously learns to explore a website and evaluate its actions, fields, and forms.
+AGENT, using training data from AGENT-X, autonomously learns to explore a website and evaluate its actions, fields, and forms.
 AGENT deploys one or more exploration and testing agents to explore a web application and apply test flows as testable patterns are recognized.

 Abstract test flows, represented in a standard grammar and learned from a training set, support a Long Short-Term Memory (LSTM) based flow planner capable of perceiving similar patterns in the Application Under Test (AUT).
 New AUT-specific, concrete test flows are constructed from LSTM generated abstract flows and intelligently formed input data populated using a Form Expert.
 Executed tests are capable of detecting if a web page is operating in a manner consistent with learned test flow behaviors.